-Univeristy of Houston-Clear Lake
+University of Houston-Clear Lake

 Graduate Education and Research

-With 48 master’s degree programs, including a Master of Arts in Behavioral Analysis, area professionals can strengthen their skills set and complement their undergraduate education at UHCL.
-In addition to traditional classes, UHCL offers master’s degree programs online in business administration, engineering management, finance, human resource management, instructional technology and software engineering.
-The university’s Doctor of Education in Educational Leadership prepares local educational leaders to become administrators, while the Doctor of Education in Curriculum and Instruction with a focus on science, technology, engineering and mathematics (STEM) addresses the needs of professionals in all levels of the education sector who seek to positively impact their institutions.
-In 2016, UHCL received approval for its third doctorate, a Doctor of Psychology in Health Service Psychology, prepares students for careers as health professionals in clinical and school settings and combines a strong focus on academic research, clinical practice and evidence-based treatment.
+UHCL's three doctoral programs can help students build on their academic success.
+The Doctor of Education in Educational Leadership prepares local educational leaders to become administrators, while the Doctor of Education in Curriculum and Instruction with a focus on science, technology, engineering and mathematics (STEM) addresses the needs of professionals in all levels of the education sector who seek to positively impact their institutions.
+UHCL’s third doctoral degree, the Doctor of Psychology in Health Service Psychology, prepares students for careers as health professionals in clinical and school settings and combines a strong focus on academic research, clinical practice and evidence-based treatment.

 - Degree Programs: